 If you leave employment due to redundancy and have a ‘protected pension age’ (younger than age 55) you must leave service and take all your benefits (including any Additional Voluntary Contributions) at the same time to take advantage of it.
 Your DB member guide and, if applicable, the 2009 Change leaflet gives more information on which members can take these benefits before age 55.

-Check your pension benefits
+Check your DC pension pot

-If you're not doing this on the HSBC network you can click here.
-You’ll need your username and password to log in.
+If you are not on the HSBC network, you’ll need your username and password to log in.
 Don’t know yours?